e-honceriu/BotCore/README.md

     ```json
     {
-        "playlistId": "",
+       "playlistId": "b18c46f2-5a14-45f3-9cdb-8196784cf9d9",
-        "requesterDiscordId": "",
+        "requesterDiscordId": "123456789012345678",
-        "songTitles": [],
+        "songTitles": ["Beat It", "Billie Jean"],
-        "platform": ""
+        "platform": "YOUTUBE"
     }
     ```

     - **playlistId**: `UUID` - *required* → The unique identifier of the playlist where the songs will be added.
     - **requesterDiscordId**: `string` - *required* → The Discord ID of the person requesting the addition of songs.
-    - **songTitles**: `Array[string]` → A list of the titles of the songs being added to the playlist.
+    - **songTitles**: `Array[string]` - *optional* → A list of the titles of the songs being added to the playlist.
-    - **platform**: `string` → The platform from which the songs will be added. //TO DO
+    - **platform**: `string` - *optional* → The platform from which the songs will be added, see [Platform](#platforms) for more information.
+If no platform is provided, the default one is used.

 - **Response**:
     - `200 OK` → If the song was added successfully, the response body with status `OK` is returned.
+    - `400 Bad Request` → If an invalid request body is provided.
+    - `403 Forbidden` → If the requester is not the owner of the playlist / an invalid or no API key was provided.
     - `404 Not Found` → The playlist/song was not found.
-    - `403 Forbidden` → If the requester is not the owner of the playlist or an invalid API key was provided.

 - **Response Body**:
-    - See [Playlist Response](#get-playlist) for the full response details.
+    - `Playlist`: See [Playlist Response](#get-playlist) for the full response details.

 ### Remove Song From Playlist